manojgayala/POPL1/Tutorial.md

 ### Arrays
 Array is almost like a list, except that its size and contents are constrained to a single type.
 The type and size of array are determined at time of creation.

-#### Initiliziation of arrays
+#### Initializiation of arrays
-Initilization of all elements of array is done by  ` type arrayname[ ] = {list of values}; ` We can also initilize particular elements by using array subscripts ` arrayname[subscript] = value; `
+Initialization of all elements of array is done by  ` type arrayname[ ] = {list of values}; ` We can also initilize particular elements by using array subscripts ` arrayname[subscript] = value; `

-  one more sublte difference to note is that character arrays are initized to exact length of sequence of characters.
+  one more subtle difference to note is that character arrays are initized to exact length of sequence of characters.
 For instance,
   ```
   char sequence[] = "abcd";
   ~the length of array will be 4